Review Process

 - Two positive reviews allow the manuscript to proceed to the next stage of the publication process.

-- If one review is positive and the other negative, the editorial board decides whether to continue the process, considering both opinions.
+- If one review is positive and the other negative, the Editor-in-Chief decides whether to continue the process, considering both opinions.

 - Two negative reviews result in the automatic rejection of the manuscript.